gromacs/gromacs/docs/release-notes/2016/major/miscellaneous.rst

 Work around glibc 2.23 with CUDA
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 glibc 2.23 changed the behaviour of string.h in a way that broke all versions of CUDA with all gcc compiler versions.
-The GROMACS build system detects this glibc, and works around it by adding the _FORCE_INLINE preprocessor define to CUDA compilation.
+The |Gromacs| build system detects this glibc, and works around it by adding the _FORCE_INLINE preprocessor define to CUDA compilation.